esp-rs/rust-build/README.md

 Run `./install-rust-toolchain.sh --help` for more information about arguments.

-Export variables are displayed at the end of the script.
-> **Note**
-> If the export variables are added to the shell startup script, the shell may need to be refreshed.

 Installation of different version of the toolchain:

 ```
 ./install-rust-toolchain.sh --toolchain-version 1.64.0.0
 . export-esp.sh
 ```

+#### Set up the environment variables
+We need to update enviornment variables as some of the installed tools are not yet added to the PATH environment variable, we also need to add LIBCLANG_PATH environment variable to avoid conflicts with the system Clang.
+The enviroment variables that we need to update are shown at the end of the install script and stored in an export file.
+By default this export file is `export-esp.sh` but can be modified with the `-f|--export-file` argument.

+We must set the environmet variables in every terminal session.

+> **Note**
+> If the export variables are added to the shell startup script, the shell may need to be refreshed.

 #### Arguments
 - `-b|--build-target`: Comma separated list of targets [`esp32,esp32s2,esp32s3,esp32c3,all`].
 Defaults to: `esp32,esp32s2,esp32s3`